cepdnaclk/e18-3yp-non-invaisve-glucose-meter/README.md

 ## Conclusion

-What was achieved, future developments, commercialization plans
+What was achieved, future developments, commercialization plans -->

+For more details visit our official project page from the below links.

 ## Links